 The liquid vehicle does the bulk of the work.
 For it to be effective, it must have a high spreading rate coefficient and have some degree of incompatibility with the foaming media.
 The liquid vehicle tends to be either silicon, organosilicone oil, vegetable oil, or derivative thereof, a synthetic polymer, or a mineral or white oil.
 The emulsifier tends to be comprised of silicone/organo surfactants, ethoxylates, fatty esters, and alcohols.
 The activator or hydrophobic particle is normally made up of some type of fatty amide, fatty ester, fatty alcohol, fatty acid, metal stearates, silica, or urea compound.

 Using antifoams in the brewery is becoming more and more popular but probably not surprisingly, the author could not find a brewery that wanted to be quoted in this article due to potential negative publicity around adding something “unnatural” to the beer.
-Having said that, however, if your brewery is experiencing a great deal of lost beer due to foaming, contact your chemical supplier to see if antifoam is right for you.
+However, if your brewery is experiencing a great deal of lost beer due to foaming, contact Birko to see if antifoam is right for you.
 You might just be glad you did.